 - Is American Pet Health Care (Also) Uniquely Inefficient?

-- Spending on Pet Care Services Doubled in the Last Decade
+- Census, Spending on Pet Care Services Doubled in the Last Decade

 - Unique Opportunities for Increased U.S. Exports of Pet Food to East Asia Remain Despite COVID-19